 Dean bit his lip, feeling the sting in his eyes and the lump in his throat.

-He'd been running away from his Dad's death, running from hospitals and now Sam was stuck in one because he wasn't being a man about it.
+He'd been running away from his Dad's death, running from hospitals and now Sam was stuck in one because he couldn't wait to kill something.

 Sam didn't need to tough it out, he did.